 Latest Techniques/Best Practice

-Repromed is the first – and only – clinic in SA to offer 24Sure testing on site.
+Repromed is the first – and only – clinic in SA to offer Preimplantation Genetic Screening (PGS) testing on site.
 It allows IVF scientists to confirm the correct genetic material (number of chromosomes) is present in an embryo being transferred.
-The presence of extra of missing chromosomes is known as aneuploidy and may explain an embryo’s failure to establish or maintain a pregnancy.
-24sure may assist couples with
+The presence of extra or missing chromosomes is known as aneuploidy and may explain an embryo’s failure to establish or maintain a pregnancy.
+PGS may assist couples with

 - repeated IVF failure